dfmemicrobiota/infertile_couples/Luzern_final.md

-# Characterization of genital microbiota in infertile couples"
+# Characterization of genital microbiota in infertile couples

 ```
 require(knitr)